OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md

 At the time of writing these criteria are widely recognized as minimum checklist:

 - Renegotiation must be properly configured (e.g. Insecure Renegotiation must be disabled, due to [MiTM attacks](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2009-3555) and Client-initiated Renegotiation must be disabled, due to [Denial of Service vulnerability](https://community.qualys.com/blogs/securitylabs/2011/10/31/tls-renegotiation-and-denial-of-service-attacks)).
-- X.509 certificates key length must be strong (e.g. if RSA or DSA is used the key must be at least 1024 bits).
-- X.509 certificates must be signed only with secure hashing algoritms (e.g. not signed using MD5 hash, due to known collision attacks on this hash).
 - [Keys must be generated with proper entropy](https://www.ssllabs.com/projects/rating-guide/index.html) (e.g, Weak Key Generated with Debian).

 A more complete checklist includes:

 - Secure Renegotiation should be enabled.
-- MD5 should not be used, due to [known collision attacks](https://link.springer.com/chapter/10.1007/11426639_2).
-- RC4 should not be used, due to [crypto-analytical attacks](https://community.qualys.com/blogs/securitylabs/2013/03/19/rc4-in-tls-is-broken-now-what).
-- Server should be protected from [BEAST Attack](https://community.qualys.com/blogs/securitylabs/2011/10/17/mitigating-the-beast-attack-on-tls).
-- Server should be protected from [CRIME attack](https://community.qualys.com/blogs/securitylabs/2012/09/14/crime-information-leakage-attack-against-ssltls), TLS compression must be disabled.
 - Server should support [Forward Secrecy](https://community.qualys.com/blogs/securitylabs/2013/06/25/ssl-labs-deploying-forward-secrecy).

 The following standards can be used as reference while assessing SSL servers: